With a clear goal in mind, investors can create a realistic plan for achieving their objectives within a certain time frame. Here’s how:

-Once you’ve identified a goal, an investment plan can take shape.
+Once you’ve identified a goal, investment planning can take shape.
 How much savings can you devote to it?
 How much time do you have?
-How realistic is the goal given the first two questions and the amount of risk you feel comfortable taking?
-By answering these questions, you will have gone a long way to devising an investment strategy that can help you achieve that goal.
+How realistic is the investing goal given the first two questions and the amount of risk you feel comfortable taking?
+If you choose to work with a Financial Advisor, he or she can help you find answers to these questions and take you a long way to devising a strategy to help achieve that goal.

 Let’s consider someone saving for retirement.
 After all, that is typically the focal point around which other financial goals orbit.
 A plan for that goal could include a desired amount of spending needed to fund your lifestyle in retirement, an intended amount of savings each year that would be needed to achieve that goal, and a suggested asset allocation.
 There are a lot of moving parts, with adjustments that need to be made along the way.
 However, many tools now exist, including the kind of digital software that Morgan Stanley has developed, that can help you connect the dots and track moving targets in changing markets.

-Once the asset allocation is set, careful security or fund selection techniques can improve performance, reduce risk and lower costs.
+Once the asset allocation is set, careful security or fund selection techniques may improve performance, reduce risk and lower costs.

 What I hope you’ll see in these examples is the importance of setting a goal and tracking your progress against it when investing.
-If you don’t have a plan, you may lack perspective on how chasing a hot stock in the short-term can damage your long-term finances.
+Whether it’s a short-term investment goal or a long-term investment goal, a Financial Advisor can help keep you on track.
+Without a disciplined process and sound advice, you may lack perspective on how chasing a hot stock in the short term can damage your long-term finances.
 More to the point, you may not realize how positive the impact of compounded returns from sound strategies can be over time.
 You also may not realize that you need to make adjustments along the way to stay on track.

 There is no magic stock-picking formula that will make your most ambitious desires a cake walk.
-In fact, while security selection is important, research shows that what matters most in investing success is asset allocation–the decisions you make to invest your money across different sectors of the stock market and different types of securities, including bonds and cash.
+In fact, while security selection is important, research shows that what matters most in investing success is asset allocation–the decisions relating to which sectors of the stock and bond markets to invest your money in, and in what proportions.